victorca25/traiNNer/README.md

 Some of the new things in the branch:
 - The filters and image manipulations used by the different functions (HFEN, SSIM/MS-SSIM, SPL, TV/DTV, etc) are now consolidated in filters.py and colors.py
 - New reusable loss builder to reduce the changes needed when using a new model and adding new losses only once for all models
-- Added the Contextual Loss (https://arxiv.org/abs/1803.02077, https://arxiv.org/abs/1803.04626) option: 'cx_type', Differential Augmentations for efficient gan training (https://arxiv.org/pdf/2006.10738.pdf) option: 'diffaug', batch augmentations (based on https://arxiv.org/abs/2004.00448) option: 'mixup', ESRGAN+ improvements to the ESRGAN network (https://arxiv.org/pdf/2001.08073v1.pdf) options: 'gaussian' and 'plus', additional fixes and general code refactoring.
+- Added the Contextual Loss (https://arxiv.org/abs/1803.02077, https://arxiv.org/abs/1803.04626) option: 'cx_type', Differential Augmentations for efficient gan training (https://arxiv.org/pdf/2006.10738) option: 'diffaug', batch augmentations (based on https://arxiv.org/abs/2004.00448) option: 'mixup', ESRGAN+ improvements to the ESRGAN network (https://arxiv.org/pdf/2001.08073) options: 'gaussian' and 'plus', adapted frequency filtering per loss function (https://arxiv.org/pdf/1911.07850), enabled using the feature maps from the discriminator in training for feature similarity (https://arxiv.org/abs/1712.05927), additional fixes and general code refactoring.